hazzik/DelegateDecompiler/src/DelegateDecompiler.EntityFrameworkCore.Tests/GeneratedDocumentation/DetailedListOfSupportedCommands.md

 Detail of supported commands
 ============
-## Documentation produced for DelegateDecompiler, version 0.24.0 on Sunday, 29 April 2018 09:32
+## Documentation produced for DelegateDecompiler, version 0.24.0 on Tuesday, 12 June 2018 09:24

 This file documents what linq commands **DelegateDecompiler** supports when working with [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/) (EF).